AavHRF/HYPR/README.md

 with your own filters (called [Campaigns](docs/campaigns.md)).

 # Features
-- [x] 100% API compliance at all times - fails safe, not open
+- [ ] 100% API compliance at all times - fails safe, not open
 - [ ] Runs in the background, no need to keep a window open
 - [x] Cross-platform - run on Windows, Linux, or MacOS
 - [ ] Weighted bin targeting methods - rank your targets in order of preference

 # Contributing
 Make a PR, before you commit run `pre_commit.sh` to ensure that the files get formatted properly.
+We use [black](https://black.readthedocs.io/en/stable/) to format the code.
+Please make sure your dev environment is configured as such.
+Additionally, we build in Python 3.10 in order to support match case statements.
+You cannot use any older versions of Python, as they will fail.